 Posted by

-California Wildfire Prevention — and Being a More Welcome Visitor on the Big Sur Coast
+California Wildfire Prevention — including on the Big Sur Coast

 California has an increasingly long wildfire season.
 See current fires: https://fire.ca.gov/incidents/.